getsentry/rfcs/text/0073-usage-of-transaction-types.md

 ### Pros <a name="option-6-pros"></a>

-1. Helps users to understand which transactions where auto or manually instrumented.
+1. Helps users to understand which parts of transactions where auto or manually instrumented.
 2. This addition can help the performance product to build new features and performance issues.

 ### Cons <a name="option-6-cons"></a>

-1. Only works for transactions.
+1. Two different locations for the same information.

 # Drawbacks